dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 - nextIndex - at leader per follower - which entry from leader log to send next to the follower

 #### CommitIndex ####
-This one indicates the index of last commited entry on the leader.
+This one indicates the index of last committed entry on the leader.
 When leader replicates an entry it updates a matchIndex.
 When the majority of matchIndexes get bigger than N then we can set commitIndex to N. commitIndex also gets updated on the followers - leader sends it via AppendEntries PRC call and if it's bigger than followers commit index - then follower updates its commit index to be the same as leaders commit index.